Kankakee River: LaPorte and Starke counties

 The Kankakee River passes through the southeast corner of Starke County.
 Here it takes on a more natural appearance with wetlands spreading out along both sides of the river.
 The river channels form the northern border between Starke County and LaPorte County to its north.
 These are some of the more extensive wetlands along the upper river.
 The Kankakee Fish and Wildlife Area is a state managed wildlife area, heavily managed to control water levels throughout the year.
-Here, the Yellow River (the second largest branch of the Kankakee) joins the main river.
+Here, the Yellow River, which is the second-largest branch of the Kankakee, joins the main river.

 Porter County

 The Kankakee River also forms the southern boundary of Porter County, delimiting an area of farm land and wetland forest.
 Throughout this area, the Kankakee is also called the Marble Power Ditch.
 This is the heart of the Grand Kankakee Marsh, which was drained in the early 20th century.

 The earliest recorded crossing of the Kankakee was at Baum's Bridge, on South Baum's Bridge Road (Porter County) to CR 200 W (Jasper County).
 The other historic crossing between Porter County and Jasper County is Dunn's Bridge, further east; CR 500 E (Porter County) to CR 400 E (Jasper County).